Chang-Yu-Chang/ecoprospector/docs/source/content/mapping_file.rst

     :type: float
     :default: ``0.5``

-    Mixing ratio of coalescence; The fraction of immigrant community relative to that of a perturbed community. copy.
+    Between 0 and 1.
+Fraction of migrant community during coalescence.
+The fraction of a perturbed community is ``1-f_coalescence``.

 .. confval:: resource_shift